-Grades 1 and 2 spend time in the Library each week, on a Monday or Friday, with their classroom teacher.
+Grade 1 and 2's spend time in the Library each week, with their classroom teacher.
 Please make sure your child has their Library bag and books on this day.
 Grade 1 and 2 students may borrow two books for 2 weeks.
 We will also use these Library sessions to swap our readers for the week.